SupaeroDataScience/SupaeroDataScience.github.io/docs/systems.md

 53 | What is the letter of the `ssh` flag that denotes the private key to use for authentification?

-54 | What is the letter of the `ssh` flag to run a command on the remote host?
+54 | What is the letter of the `ssh` flag to specify the user to log in as on the remote machine?

 55 | What is the default port for `ssh`?